Eswarsrisai/quizapp/README.md

 # quizapp
-This is a quiz app using html css and javascript
+A simple and fun quiz application built using HTML, CSS, and JavaScript.
+Check it out live: https://quiz-app-eswar.web.app